davidtheclark/list-selectors/README.md

 It can be used as a standalone Node function, a CLI, or a [PostCSS](https://github.com/postcss/postcss) plugin — so it's bound to fit into your workflow.

+*The latest version should be used as a PostCSS plugin only with PostCSS v4.1+.*

 ## Installation

 ```